 SUMMER SCHOOL 2018

-The 31st International Summer School takes place Monday 23rd - Saturday 28th July 2018 in the Market Place Theatre & Arts Centre, Armagh.
+The 31st International Summer School took place Monday 23rd - Saturday 28th July 2018 in the Market Place Theatre & Arts Centre, Armagh.